I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 museum san telmo monastery san sebastian 700x525

 The permanent exhibitions include the History of the Site, The Challenges of Our Society, Footprints in Memory, The Awakening of Modernity, and The Historical Collection of Art.
-Throughout these galleries are a variety of artifacts from throughout the centuries.
-Most of the signs are only in Basque & Spanish (though there is some English), but there is an audioguide available for other languages.
+Throughout these galleries, a variety of artifacts from throughout the centuries are displayed.
+Most of the signs are only in Basque and Spanish (though some English is available), but an audioguide is available for other languages.

 steles funeral monuments san telmo museum 700x525